charmed-kubernetes/kubernetes-docs/pages/k8s/metallb.md

 ## Layer 2 mode

-The best way to deploy MetalLB in layer 2 mode on Charmed Kubernetes is with the MetalLB bundle, which includes Kubernetes operator charms both the controller and speaker components.
+The best way to deploy MetalLB in layer 2 mode on Charmed Kubernetes is with the Kubernetes operator charms for both the controller and speaker components.
 See notes concerning [RBAC](#rbac-note)

 To deploy the operators, you will first need a Kubernetes model in Juju.